vjoel/tupelo/README.md

 * yaml is portable and humanly readable, and still fairly diverse, but very inefficient

 * msgpack and json (yajl) are both relatively efficient (in terms of packet size, as well as parse/emit time)

-* msgpack and json both support non-blocking (buffered) reads, which can avoid bottlenecks due to slow senders or bad networks.

 * msgpack and json support the least diversity of objects (just "JSON objects"), but msgpack also supports hash keys that are objects rather than just strings.